GabrielBarros36/personal/content/_index.md

 ---

 ### Currently
 I'm an intern at Netflix in the Video Algorithms Systems team.
+I'm working on research infrastructure to automate bitrate ladder generation for Netflix's live events and to benchmark new encoders with Netflix's test suite.

 I just finished my 3rd year studying Math and CS at Florida State University, and I'm looking for interesting ideas to work on - please reach out!